luxfi/sdk/CONTRIBUTING.md

-# Contributing to hypersdk
+# Contributing to vmsdk

-Thank you for your interest in contributing to `hypersdk`!
-By contributing to hypersdk, you are helping to build the foundation for the next generation of blockchains and decentralized applications.
+Thank you for your interest in contributing to `vmsdk`!
+By contributing to vmsdk, you are helping to build the foundation for the next generation of blockchains and decentralized applications.

 ## Getting Started

 ### Prerequisites

-To contribute to `hypersdk`, you'll need:
+To contribute to `vmsdk`, you'll need:

 - [Go](https://golang.org/dl/) 1.20 or higher